 Barri Gòtic (Old Town) leading to Plaça Reial (Royal Square) © Francis XT / Shutterstock

 Where to stay in El Raval

 The old-town area west of the Ramblas is known as El Raval (from the Arabic word for “suburb”).
-El Raval has always formed a world apart from nobler Barri Gòtic.
-In medieval times, it was the site of hospitals, churches and monasteries.
-By the twentieth century it had acquired a reputation as the city’s main red-light district.
+El Raval has always formed a world apart from nobler Barri Gòtic; in medieval times, it was the site of hospitals, churches and monasteries.
+By the 20th century it had acquired a reputation as the city’s main red-light district.
 Today it is known to all as the Barri Xinès – China Town.

 Over the last two decades, however, the district has changed markedly.
 This is particularly the case in the “upper Raval” around Barcelona’s contemporary art museum, MACBA.
 Cutting-edge galleries, designer restaurants and fashionable bars are all part of the scene these days.

 You’d hesitate to call El Raval gentrified, as it clearly still has its rough edges.
 Don’t be unduly concerned during the day as you make your way around.
 It's best to keep your wits about you at night, though, particularly in the southernmost streets.

 Best for staying in a local landmark: Barceló Raval